 Our programming at Teach My Kid to Read focuses on libraries and the community because we don’t have time to wait, and there aren’t enough trained tutors to go around.
 It was hard enough to bicker over reading instruction before the pandemic.
 Now that education is uncertain, we have the challenge of not even knowing what school will look like and how teachers will identify our kids that that struggle to read and offer them the right instruction and interventions.

 What I know is that literacy must be a high priority and that what works for children that struggle to read works for all children.
 If ever there was an equity issue, it is literacy.
-If I could go back in time, I would have named systematic, explicit instruction “inclusion instruction.”
+What I wish is that systematic, explicit instruction was called “inclusion instruction.”
 It would have been easier to market.
-Bless America: Literacy for All!
+Literacy for All!